Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 What about open rate by individual email client (Apple Mail vs Gmail vs Outlook)?

 Better signal than aggregate open rate.
-Some analytics tools (most don't) break opens by detected client.
+Some analytics tools break opens by detected client.
 Apple Mail opens are essentially 100% regardless of behavior; Gmail and Outlook opens are noisier but at least correlated with reads.
 If your tool supports client-level breakdown, focus on the non-Apple-Mail open rate as your true signal.

 Does ColdRelay track open rate?

 No — open rate tracking is a sending-tool feature (Lemlist, Smartlead, Instantly all do it).
-ColdRelay tracks the infrastructure-level signals that drive open rate: warmup status, domain reputation, IP reputation, blacklist status, bounce rate, inbox placement from seed tests.
+ColdRelay tracks the infrastructure-level signals that drive open rate: warmup status, domain reputation, IP reputation, blocklist status, bounce rate, inbox placement from seed tests.
 Open rate shows up in your sending tool's reporting alongside reply rate; ColdRelay's dashboard shows you the upstream signals that determine whether opens become replies.

-How does ColdRelay's 95% deliverability guarantee relate to open rate?
+How does ColdRelay's deliverability guarantee relate to open rate?

 What's the relationship between open rate and reply rate for cold email at scale?